zishan2050/SpringJPA_SpringBoot/README.md

 # SpringBoot- SpringJPA

-Sample project of Spring JPA
+Sample project which shows how to use Spring JPA

 <h4>Installation and Getting Started</h4>